kevinboone/quarkus-suntimes/README.md

 ## Native compilation

 If GraalVM, or an equivalent, is installed, this application can be compiled to a native executable, and will run without a JVM.
+Alternatively, if you have Docker or Podman, enable container builds, to run GraalVM in a container (see "OpenShift" section below).

-The Quarkus maintainers now recommend Mandrel for compiling Quarkus to native code: https://github.com/graalvm/mandrel/releases.
+For local GraalVM builds, the Quarkus maintainers now recommend Mandrel for compiling Quarkus to native code: https://github.com/graalvm/mandrel/releases.